 - Attach the hose and mouthpiece to the medicine cup.

 - Place the mouthpiece in your mouth.
-Keep your lips firm around the mouthpiece so that all of the medicine goes into your lungs.
+Keep your lips firmly around the mouthpiece so that all of the medicine goes into your lungs.

 - Breathe through your mouth until all the medicine is used.
 This takes 10 to 15 minutes.
 If needed, use a nose clip so that you breathe only through your mouth.
 Small children usually do better if they wear a mask.